tomasjelvez/task-api/README.md

 1. **Simple Authentication**: The API currently has no authentication, which simplifies development but isn't suitable for production.
 2. **File-based Logging**: Logs are written to files, which works for development but isn't ideal for containerized environments.
 3. **Basic Error Handling**: The error handling is minimal to keep the code simple.
+4. **Stack**: The used tech stack aims to improve the deployment and development experience, while also provide the capability to achieve all the project requirements

 ### Future Improvements